 Translating Cuba posts English-language translations of blog entries and other current writings from a broad spectrum of Cuba-based independent journalists.
 According to the site administrators, "Our hope is that the voices on this site will mirror the free, open and plural society we all know that Cuba is ultimately destined to be."

 The following article was published in the International Journal of Legal Information (Vol. 45, Issue 2, 2017).
-Cambridge University Press is offering free access to the piece until December 31, 2017.
+Subscription required.

 Topics covered include "Executive Powers," Legislation and Codes," The Legal Profession," and "Online Resources."